 Wendy Howarter says she’s making a good second income since she started travel writing.
 And, we know dozens of people around the world who fund their overseas adventure through travel writing or blogging…

-If you’ve always thought you’d like the opportunity to be your own boss, on your own schedule, free to work from your kitchen table, your local café, a hammock by the beach… as little or as much as you wish… you’ll find your best options in Bonus Report #1: Five Fun Ways To Get Paid To Travel (Working As Little As 3 Hours A Week).
+If you’ve always thought you’d like the opportunity to be your own boss, on your own schedule, free to work from your kitchen table, your local café, a hammock by the beach… as little or as much as you wish… you’ll find your best options in Bonus Report #1: The Top 10 Ways To Make Money While Traveling.

 And here’s a quick tip: If you want maximum return for minimum effort, skip straight to the section on import/export (that’s Chapter Four).
 It’s one of the easiest ways to generate a healthy income (as much as $5,000, $10,000, or even more) with as little as three hours of your time a week (you don’t even have to handle or store products to make a profit).

 Bonus Report #2: 7 Passive Income Opportunities To Help Grow Your Nest Egg And Fund Your New Life Overseas

 Now, maybe you have some savings to give you a good start in your new home—and you’d prefer to take things a little easier when you go overseas… without having to think about work.

 But you’d welcome the opportunity to grow your nest egg—and give you the cash flow you need to enjoy more of the good life you moved halfway across the world to experience.